Howard Baker: Later life

-Howard Baker with Bill Frist, Bob Corker, and Lamar Alexander in 2007.
+Baker with Bill Frist, Bob Corker, and Lamar Alexander in 2007.

 President George W. Bush nominated Baker to serve as U.S. ambassador to Japan in March 2001.
 He was sworn in on June 26 and presented his credentials on July 5.
 During Baker's tenure, Japan supported the US-led Iraq War and implemented an embargo on American beef due to a BSE outbreak.
 Baker announced his resignation in December 2004 after returning to the United States for open heart surgery in August.

 In 2003, the Howard.
 H. Baker Jr. Center for Public Policy was established at the University of Tennessee to honor him.
 Vice President Dick Cheney gave a speech at the 2005 ground-breaking ceremony for the center's new building.
 Upon the building's completion in 2008, U.S. Supreme Court Justice Sandra Day O'Connor assisted in the facility's dedication.
 In 2023, the Baker Center was transformed into the Baker School of Public Policy and Public Affairs, becoming the first school of public policy and public affairs at any public university in Tennessee.

 In March 2005, Baker was appointed as a senior advisor to Citigroup.

 In 2007, Baker joined fellow former Senate Majority Leaders Bob Dole, Tom Daschle, and George Mitchell to found the Bipartisan Policy Center, a non-profit think tank that works to develop policies suitable for bipartisan support.
 He was an advisory board member for the Partnership for a Secure America, a not-for-profit organization dedicated to recreating the bipartisan center in American national security and foreign policy.
 From 2005 to 2011, Baker was a member of the board of directors of the International Foundation for Electoral Systems, a nonprofit that provides international election support.

-From 2005 to his death, Baker served as senior counsel to the law firm of his father and his grandfather, Baker Donelson.
+From 2005 to his death, Baker served as senior counsel to the law firm of his father and his grandfather Baker Donelson.

 Baker was an accomplished lifelong photographer.
 His photographs have often been exhibited and were published in National Geographic, Life, and in the books Howard Baker's Washington (1982), Big South Fork Country (1993), and Scott's Gulf: The Bridgestone/Firestone Centennial Wilderness (2000).
 In 1993, he received the International Award of the American Society of Photographers, and in 1994, he was elected into the Hall of Fame of the Photo Marketing Association.